gageracer/edithor/example/uiresult.md

 **Segment 41:** (464 characters)

 Then said, "Let's figure it out together.
-But first, you need to accept that reality might be more complicated than either option."
+But first, you need to accept that reality might be more complicated than either option.".
 She came to my house.
 Saw the neighbor's house.
 Knocked on the door.
 No answer.
 Looked in the windows.
 "There's furniture in there," she said.
 I looked.
 She was right.
 Furniture.
 Lights on.
 Signs of life.
 "Yesterday it was empty," I said.
 "I broke in.
 There was nothing."
 "Maybe they just moved in today," she suggested.
 We waited.

 **Segment 42:** (474 characters)

 At 6 PM, someone came home.
 Pulled into the driveway, got out of a car.
 I saw them clearly this time.
 They didn't look like me.
 They were shorter, different build, different face.
 Completely different person.
 "Is that your neighbor?" my therapist asked.
 "That's who's been living there?"
 I nodded slowly.
 "No. Yes.
 I don't know.
-They look different now."
+They look different now.".
 "Different from what?" she pressed.
 "From how they looked before.
 They looked exactly like me before."
 She took notes.

 **Segment 43:** (488 characters)